Ed94/gencpp/docs/Readme.md

 ```

 If a more incremental approach is desired for the body ASTs, `Code def_body( CodeT type )` can be used to create an empty body.
-When the members have been populated use: `AST::validate_body` to verify that the members are valid entires for that type.
+When the members have been populated use: `code_validate_body` to verify that the members are valid entires for that type.

 ### Parse construction